 - Once the shrimps have cooked through, add the peanut sauce, scallion greens, and a splash of water to the pan, which will help deglaze any burnt-on bits on the bottom of the pan.
 Toss to coat shrimp and cook until most water has evaporated and the sauce clings to the shrimp.
 This should happen quickly, 1-2 minutes, if your pan is hot enough.

-- Allow each person to assemble their own lettuce cups with rice, shrimp, and pickled celery salad.
+- Allow each person to assemble their own lettuce cups with rice and shrimp.

 Keywords: shrimp wraps, shrimp lettuce wraps, Calabrian chili pepper recipe